An image of a supermarket aisle.

 Asda

 Unfortunately, we didn’t hear back from Asda regarding their animal testing policy.
-They have a statement from 2021 that declares they have FCODs for their personal care and household cleaning, but no information could be found about the policy of their parent company, EG Group.
+They have a statement from 2023 that declares they have FCODs for their personal care and household cleaning, but no information could be found about the policy of their parent company, TDR Capital.

 FCOD Personal Care – Unconfirmed